ZhuMuMu0216/MLOps/README.md

 2. The neural network architecture we will employ is [ResNet](https://arxiv.org/pdf/1512.03385) which is proposed by Kaiming in 2016, known for its effectiveness in extracting features from images due to its residual connections, which alleviate the vanishing gradient problem in deep networks.

-During the whole project, we will focuses on getting organized and be familiar with good development practices.
+During the whole project, we will focus on getting organized and be familiar with good development practices.
 Besides, we aim to have good version control and ensure the reproducibility.
-We below tools to achieve the whole project.
+We ues below tools to achieve the whole project.

 1. We use a [cookiecutter template](https://github.com/SkafteNicki/mlops_template) for getting started with Machine Learning Operations (MLOps).